Skip to content

 Methodology

 The calculator computes the risk-reward ratio by dividing potential profit by potential loss.
 Specifically, it subtracts the entry price from the target price to find upside distance, then subtracts the stop-loss price from the entry price to find downside distance.
 The ratio is the upside divided by the downside.
 The calculator also derives a break-even win rate by applying the formula 1/(1 + R:R), which models the minimum win frequency needed to offset losses at the specified ratio.
 The model assumes linear price movement between entry and target levels, constant position sizing, and no transaction costs or slippage.
 It does not account for market volatility, execution risk, or the probability of reaching either target or stop-loss prices.
+The calculation assumes a long position, where the target sits above the entry and the stop below it; for a short position these distances invert.

 Frequently Asked Questions